jupf/staticonf/README.md

 val ports: List<Short> by statiConf val localID: Int by statiConf
 ```
-Now you can use this properties.
-They have the values parsed from the config.file.
+__The properties have the values parsed from the config entry with the same name as the property.__
 It is possible to use the `Kotlin.collections.List`.
 The standard separator in the config file is a `;`

 ## Saving to a Configuration File